 Purpose: Reasons to Own Each

 The purpose of a pressure cooker differs greatly from a thermal cooker.
 On the one hand, they made the pressure cooker for fast eating.
-You can cook fresh chicken in 10 minutes.
-Frozen chicken cooks in 12 to 15 minutes.
-They made the pressure cooker to speed up cooking and save energy—that was its purpose.
+You can cook fresh chicken for 10 minutes.

 Energy Efficiency: Who Wins?